Spirent/cloudsure/documentation/testcase-overview.md

 # Testcase Overview
-A testcase is set of actions performed on a target enviroment while measuring the resulting impact.
-A testcase can also include post-processing of the results to determine an outcome (e.g. pass/fail, score, etc.).
+A testcase is set of actions that a user wants to perform on one or more targets while measuring the resulting impact.

-Isnt this cool?

-Yes it is!

- Each testcase consists of following sections, each containing a set of attributes.
+ Each testcase consists of following sections, and each section contains one or more mandatory attributes (and possibly some optional attributes).

 1. [Information](#information)
 2. [Environment](#environment)